 An interactive art piece, visitors are invited to chalk their own bucket list items onto Candy Chang's design.

 Greetings from Austin

-1720 S. First St.
+1720 S First St

-Get the Shot: Stand between the painted capitol building and the word “Capitol” and have someone take your picture to capture the entire iconic image.
+Pro Tip: Stand between the painted capitol building and the word “Capitol” and have someone take your picture to capture the entire iconic image.